codacy/codacy-codesniffer/src/main/resources/docs/description/PHPCompatibility_ControlStructures_ForbiddenBreakContinueOutsideLoop.md

-Detect using `break` and/or `continue` statements outside of a looping structure.PHP version 7.0
+Detect using `break` and/or `continue` statements outside of a looping structure.
+PHP version 7.
+0